IdentityPython/JWTConnect-Python-OidcMsg/doc/howto/jwt.rst

-The reason for storing the symmetric key under 2 different identifiers (in line 5) is that when the unpacking is done (line 10) the :py:class:`oicmsg.jwt.JWT` instance will look at the payload of the json web token to see who the issuer of the json web token is and then use that identifier when searching for keys in the KeyJar that can be used for verifying the signature on the json web token.
+The reason for storing the symmetric key under 2 different identifiers (in line 5) is that when the unpacking is done (line 10) the :py:class:`oidcmsg.jwt.JWT` instance will look at the payload of the json web token to see who the issuer of the json web token is and then use that identifier when searching for keys in the KeyJar that can be used for verifying the signature on the json web token.

-*info* which is returned by the unpack method is actually a :py:class:`oicmsg.oic.JsonWebToken` instance.
+*info* which is returned by the unpack method is actually a :py:class:`oidcmsg.oidc.JsonWebToken` instance.
 So you can do a bit more with it like you can see what the header of the json web token looked like::